Is there more “value” ascribed to works made by one foundry than by another?

 Many people prefer these lifetime casts because they find more beauty in the older patinas they bear.
 Often these lifetime casts have interesting provenances (histories of ownership).
-However, a cast made during the artist’s life would not have received more of Rodin’s attention than would a posthumus cast; his assistants took care of the casting process for him.
-As the artist, he cared only about the modeling of the piece, not the casting, which was a matter for craftsmen, not artists.
+However, a cast made during the artist’s life would not have received more of Rodin’s attention than does a posthumus cast; his assistants took care of the casting process for him.
+As the artist, he cared only about the modeling of the piece, not the casting, which in his time was a matter for artisans, not for artists.

 In painting, there is typically one work and therefore one “original.”
 In sculpture and other mediums such as photography and printmaking there are often multiple examples or “originals” of the same work.
 In Rodin’s work, all bronze casts authorized by the artist or by his heir, the French Nation, are “original.”
-The initial plaster or clay model can be thought of as a stage in a process; the result being the final finished bronze cast.
-All are equally important.
+The initial plaster or clay model can be thought of as a stage in a process; the result being the final finished bronze casts, all of which are equally important.

 Since about 1940, some have argued that works are original only if they are cast under the strict supervision of the artist.
 However, in Rodin’s day and in his studio, this standard did not apply; like most sculptors who preceeded him, Rodin himself did not supervise the casting of his works and reportedly did not even step foot in the foundries he patronized.